conan-io/conan-io.github.io/_posts/2019-04-01-New-conan-release-1-14.markdown

 Released right before Conan, the new [6.9 version of Artifactory](https://www.jfrog.com/confluence/display/RTF/Release+Notes#ReleaseNotes-Artifactory6.9) comes with full support for revisions.

 All new Artifactory versions will be using revisions by default.
-This means that packages will be stores in the Conan repositories with a new layout: ``<user>/<name>/<version>/<channel>/<recipe_revision>/<package_id>/package_revision>``.
+This means that packages will be stored in the Conan repositories with a new layout: ``<user>/<name>/<version>/<channel>/<recipe_revision>/<package_id>/package_revision>``.

 Conan clients < 1.13 will still be working and a ``0`` recipe and package revision will be created in the repo to keep compatibility.